konvajs/site/source/docs/donate.md

 If you are making money, by using Konva in your project, it makes sense to support Konva development.
 By doing this you will make sure that you have a good quality and maintained framework.

-Even if you are not making money from your project but Konva saved you a lot of money, it will be very kind to support it.
+Even if you are not making money from your project but Konva saved you a lot of time, it will be very kind to support it.